sebastianPsm/librasta/README.md

 * [CMake](https://cmake.org/)  - Compilation on Raspberry Pi / ARM

 ## Extensions
-This implementation of the RaSTA protocol supports Datagram TLS (DTLS), see [TLS HowTo](md_doc/dtls.md).

-Orthogonally, this implementation of the RaSTA protocol also supports an additional key exchange phase after the initial handshake.
+Orthogonally to DTLS/TLS, this implementation of the RaSTA protocol also supports an additional key exchange phase after the initial handshake.
 During this phase, using the OPAQUE password authenticated key exchange protocol and a user-supplied pre-shared key, a session key with high randomness is exchanged between the peers.
 Also, it is verified that both peers have knowledge of the PSK.
 For more details, see [OPAQUE HowTo](md_doc/opaque.md).

-## Contact

-This repository is maintained by Simon Giesel and the HPI